 If that’s you, bring a pair of baby socks in your pumping bag.
 Put the socks on your bottles while you pump so you can’t watch.
 It’ll take the mental pressure off so you can relax.

-Conclusions on dealing with a milk supply dip during PMS
+Conclusions on dealing with a milk supply drop during your period

 I hope these tips encourage you if you’re dealing with a low milk supply around your period.